JManzur/AppConfig-POC/README.md

 ![App Screenshot](images/AppConfig-POC.drawio.png)

-> :exclamation: :exclamation: For simplicity reasons, not all the resources are represented in the diagram.
+>:arrow_right: For simplicity reasons, not all the resources are represented in the diagram.

 ## Tested with: